ComputerGenieCo/kminer/README.md

-# nheqminer - Equihash CPU & GPU Miner
+# kminer - Equihash CPU & GPU Miner

-A high-performance Equihash miner supporting multiple CPU and GPU solvers.
+A high-performance Equihash miner supporting efficient CPU and GPU solvers.
+This is a fork of the abandoned nheqminer project, optimized to include only the faster CPU_XENONCAT and CUDA_DJEZO solvers while removing slower alternatives.

 ## Solver Options